Understanding Rhesus Blood Groups: A Complete Guide

 Pregnancy Management

-During pregnancy, Rh incompatibility between mother and fetus can lead to Hemolytic Disease of the Fetus and Newborn (HDFN).
+During pregnancy, Rh incompatibility between mother and fetus can lead to Haemolytic Disease of the Fetus and Newborn (HDFN).
 If an Rh-negative mother carries an Rh-positive baby, her immune system may produce antibodies against the baby's red blood cells.
 While anti-D is the most common cause, anti-c and anti-E can also cause severe HDFN.

 Important Clinical Note